-(3) Capital goods/other remains most appealing sector
+(3) Increase in investor interest in financials

-Respondents were asked to choose one sector as an "appealing" investment target and one as "unappealing" over a timeframe of about three months.
-We calculated a diffusion index for each sector by subtracting the percentage of responses for

-"unappealing" from that for "appealing."
-Capital goods/other once again occupied the top slot for investor appeal this month, and its DI recorded a m-m rise of 3.7pt.
-The financials sector's DI moved into positive territory with a reading of 1.5, up 4.6pt m-m, which was the largest rise recorded by any sector.
-Consumer goods, which investors regarded as the least appealing sector for the fourth straight month, saw a 3.6pt m-m decline in its DI, the largest of any sector, with the DI falling to a record low of -26.4.
-The next-largest decline was registered by pharmaceuticals, which saw its DI fall 3.2pt m-m (Figures 4, 5).
+Respondents were asked to choose one sector as an "appealing" investment target and one as "unappealing" over a timeframe of about three months, and we calculated a diffusion index for each sector by subtracting the percentage of responses for "unappealing" from that for "appealing."
+Capital goods/other once again occupied the top slot for investor appeal this month, although its DI fell slightly, down 0.5pt m-m.
+The financials sector's DI increase of 2.8pt m-m was the largest rise of any sector, and marked a move into positive territory.
+The DI for the consumer goods sector fell 3.3pt m-m, the largest decline of all the sectors.
+The DI for transportation & utilities fell for the fourth consecutive month, with the sector remaining the most unappealing option (Figures 4 and 5).